pystardust/ytfzf/README.md

 # Update log

+- Now ytfzf can queue videos using fzf multiselect option.
+Press tab to select a video.
+All the videos will be lined up in mpv.
+Use `>` and `<` to traverse them.
 - Make continuous queries with `-s`
 - Thumbnails!
 Using Ueberzug.
 Inspired by [fontpreview-ueberzup](https://github.com/OliverLew/fontpreview-ueberzug).
 - added MacOS support